 Overview:

-Dr. Daniel DeBrouse is a scientist specializing in molecular microbiology and biotechnology.
+Dr. Daniel DeBrouse is also a scientist specializing in molecular microbiology and biotechnology.
 He is known for his work in biomimicry, drug delivery technologies, and innovative biodegradable materials.

 He founded MicroTech in 1998, a private lab focusing on rapid microbiological and chemical analyses of food, including pioneering RNA probe–based assays to detect pathogens like Listeria in just 18 hours.